 British photographer Paul Hart (b.
-1961) explores our relationship with the landscape, in both a humanistic and socio-historical sense.
-His work examines human altered topography and our occupation and stewardship of this land, usually concentrating on one specific geographical region where he photographs intensively over a number of years.
-He works primarily with the black and white analogue process, using large and medium format film cameras and his practice involves all aspects of the photographic process from the negative through to the silver gelatin print.
+1961) is interested in our relationship with the landscape from both a cultural and an environmental perspective.
+His work examines human-altered topography and our occupation and stewardship of the land, usually concentrating on one specific geographical region where he photographs intensively over a number of years.

-He has published four critically acclaimed monographs with Dewi Lewis Publishing.
-His first book TRUNCATED (2009) is out of print.
-In 2020 he concluded the Fenland Trilogy, a ten year project on The Fens (UK), published as stand alone monographs ; FARMED (2016), DRAINED (2018) and RECLAIMED (2020) have been reprinted a number of times.
+Hart has published four critically acclaimed monographs with Dewi Lewis publishing; TRUNCATED (2009) is long out of print and the Fenland Trilogy books FARMED (2016), DRAINED (2018) and RECLAIMED (2020) have been reprinted a number of times.

 Follow Paul Hart on Instagram at @paulhartartist